may-sayed/getAndCleanDataProject/Readme.md

 9. Creating tidy data by grouping with Subject Name and Activity and getting mean of each variable for that grouping
 10. Writing tidy data to file

-The repository also contains the tidydata.csv and tidydata.txt which is the output of the analysis steps as well as a Codebook for the data variables
+The repository also contains the tidyData.csv and tidyData.txt which is the output of the analysis steps as well as a Codebook for the data variables